WiringPi/WiringPi/README.md

  | BCM | wPi |     Name   | Mode | V | Physical | V | Mode |    Name    | wPi | BCM |
  +-----+-----+------------+------+---+---Pi 4B--+---+------+------------+-----+-----+
 ```

+4. Added wiringPiISRmulti

+This is like the existing wiringPiISR, but it takes a list of pins to wait for.
+Note that (for simplicity) the mode applies to all the specified pins.